Discover the Value

 - ACT school code: 2106 | SAT school code: 6114

-- Unofficial transcripts can be emailed to CSP at firstname.lastname@example.org
+- Email to CSP at [email protected] (PDF format preferred)

 Attended a Minnesota State school?

-If you have attended a Minnesota State college or university we also ask that you provide an official accompanying DARS or MnTC goal area worksheet.
+If you have attended a Minnesota State college or university feel free to send your DARS or MnTC goal area worksheet (not required).
 Concordia accepts completed goal areas toward our general education requirements, in addition to course-by-course review.
 Please contact your admissions counselor with any questions.

-Transfer students with fewer than 20 college credits completed will also need to submit an official high school transcript and essay.
+Transfer students with fewer than 20 college credits completed (after graduating high school) will also need to submit an official high school transcript.

 Certification & Licensure